 Difficulty: Easy - there are some hills on linking roads and through vineyard areas but this is an achieveable route for all abilities – the coastal sections and the bike path out of Bordeaux are especially flat

-This is a a very special bicycle touring route – and one we can highly recommend it because it's in our own backyard.
+Le Tour de Gironde à Velo is a very special bicycle touring route – and one we can highly recommend it because it's in our own backyard.
 Freewheeling France lives just east of the route and we know this area well.
-While we haven't cycled the Gironde à Velo in its entirety, over the years we've ridden a very fine chunk of it on day rides with the kids.
+While we haven't cycled Le Tour de Gironde à Velo in its entirety, over the years we've ridden a very fine chunk of it on day rides with the kids.

-Gironde à Velo basically links parts of the following routes to make a regional loop: Canal des 2 Mers from thr Atlantic Coast to the Med, the EuroVelo 3 pilgrims' route route and the EuroVelo 1 Atlantic Coast.
+Le Tour de Gironde à Velo basically links parts of the following routes to make a regional loop: Canal des 2 Mers from the Atlantic Coast to the Med, the EuroVelo 3 pilgrims' route and the EuroVelo 1 Atlantic Coast.

 On this section out of Bordeaux, we would highly recommend also taking this detour (our own route) from Bordeaux to Saint-Emilion to see the ancient UNESCO wine town.